spybug/SeattleCrimeMap/README.md

 # Map Display

-This uses Leaflet and Mapbox to display the results in an easy to understand way.
+This uses Leaflet and OpenStreetMaps to display the results in an easy to understand way.
 Groups together of pins from the same block with info on each individual crimes.

-> [!WARNING]
-> This website is reaching limits on Mapbox's free API usage limits, due to the popularity of the site now.
-This website is not funded, and will need to be taken down soon if the demand continues.
-Please reach out to your local representatives or the Seattle Police Department if you would like an officiall map like this developed.